Webdock Perfect Server Stacks

 - Stacks should be configured using "production ready" defaults (e.g. PHP, Apache/Nginx and MySQL nitty-gritty settings)

 By "production ready" defaults we essentially mean that we tweak only the most important default settings for various components to bring them to a state where the webserver can handle high loads and traffic.
 We stop short of in-depth optimization of the web server, as optimization settings vary greatly based your particular use case.

 Why haven't you included X component??

 We have chosen to only include the most commonly used components.
 Yes, we include Nodejs and Mongodb in addition to LA(E)MP but these are fairly standard in a webserver stack in our opinion.
 And if you don't use them, simply remove them (it is safe to ignore them).
-We could have included Redis, Beanstalk, PostgreSQL to name a few, but have chosen not to at this point.
+We could have included Beanstalk or PostgreSQL to name a few, but have chosen not to at this point.
 If you feel we are in error, please be in touch and we might consider including whatever component you hold most dear in future revisions of our stacks.